 August 1993 - Buckingham Palace is opened to the public for the first time.
 Money raised from the tours is to help pay for the restoration of Windsor Castle.

-December 1995 - After heavy media coverage of the estrangement and affairs of the Prince and Princess of Wales, the Queen urges them to divorce.
+December 1995 - After heavy media coverage of the estrangement and affairs of Prince Charles and Diana, Princess of Wales, the Queen urges them to divorce.

-1997 - The Queen addresses the nation via live television to express grief over the death of Princess Diana.
+1997 - Addresses the nation via live television to express grief over the death of Princess Diana.

-1998 - The Queen endorses a plan to end gender discrimination in the line of succession for the throne.
+1998 - Endorses a plan to end gender discrimination in the line of succession for the throne.

 2002 - The Queen celebrates her Golden Jubilee, or 50th anniversary, on the throne.